-Over the last years significant effort has been devoted to create efficient algorithms for Quantum Phase Estimation and Hamiltonian Simulation, since the estimation of ground state energy is such a central problem for quantum chemistry and a very natural application of quantum computing.
-T-Fermion fills a gap in standardising and easing the use of such algorithms.
-It should help academics have a better understanding of algorithms for which only complexity estimates were previously available.
-The usefulness for industry is clear too, as it reduces the effort required to quickly iterate over specific use-cases.
-As examples of usage we have run calculations with FeMoCo and a range of molecules.
-Between the most interesting results is the fact that using QROM techniques in the plane wave naïve Taylorization method \cite{babbush2018low} makes it particularly efficient; and we have seen hints that using plane wave could be more efficient than Gaussian for the same Taylorization techniques in isolated molecules.
+Over the last years significant effort has been devoted to creating efficient algorithms for Quantum Phase Estimation and Hamiltonian simulation since the estimation of ground state energy is such a central problem for quantum chemistry and a very natural application of quantum computing.
+TFermion fills a gap in standardizing and easing the use of such algorithms.
+It should help academics have a better understanding of algorithms for which no complexity estimates were previously available.
+The usefulness for the industry is clear too, as it reduces the effort required to quickly iterate over specific use-cases.
+As examples of usage, we have run calculations with FeMoco and a range of molecules.
+Among the most interesting results is the fact that using QROM techniques in the plane wave naïve Taylorization method \cite{babbush2018low} makes it particularly efficient, and we have seen hints that using plane-wave could be more efficient than Gaussian for the same Taylorization techniques in isolated molecules.

 However, the effort is far from complete.
 On one hand, exciting avenues of research remain open, particularly in the use of plane waves \cite{su2021fault}.
-On the other, we aim to improve this library in several dimensions: (1) newer algorithms should be added; (2) our algorithms are designed for molecules instead of materials, where plane wave methods should become very efficient; (3) T-Fermion only provides estimates for T-gates so the addition of other metrics such as number of qubits would be a welcomed addition; and (4) the topic of ground state preparation is barely touched upon, but should be considered a prerequisite to estimate the ground state energy.
+On the other, we aim to improve this library in several dimensions: (1) newer algorithms should be added; (2) our algorithms are designed for molecules instead of materials, where plane-wave methods should become very efficient; (3) TFermion only provides estimates for T-gates so the addition of other metrics such as the number of qubits would be a welcomed addition; and (4) the topic of ground state preparation is barely touched upon but should be considered a prerequisite to estimate the ground state energy.

 We believe this is a particularly exciting time to explore how quantum computing can be applied to chemistry and material science.
-For this reason we humbly hope that T-Fermion will become an useful tool to advance the field and find beneficial applications for society.
+For this reason, we humbly hope that TFermion will become a useful tool to advance the field and find beneficial applications for society.